-The inventory of CSOs compiled during the WFD characterisation process shows that there are 3 known significant CSOs within the catchment.
-These are a possible source of the faecal contamination indicated by shellfish monitoring.
-Therefore, they could possibly be affecting shellfish water quality in this shellfish area.
+The inventory of CSOs compiled during the WFD characterisation process shows that there are 2 known significant CSOs within the catchment.
+Both are situated in close proximity to the shellfish area.
+These CSOs are a possible source of the faecal contamination indicated by shellfish monitoring and therefore they could possibly be affecting shellfish water quality in this shellfish area.